draios/sysdig-gcscc-connector/README.md

 Once we have the service account, we can go to this step.
 In the new version of Google Cloud Security Control Center, you will need to set up the **Security Source**.

-So, another time, just for making your experience better we crafted an script for doing this:
+To make your experience better, we crafted a script for doing this:

 ```shell
 docker run \